 4. Network With Your Peers

 AGU’s Fall Meeting offers unlimited opportunities to network with your colleagues from diverse backgrounds and regions.
-Kick off the Fall Meeting with your peers at the opening ice breaker reception and connect with people who specialize in your field during AGU section and focus group events and daily networking breaks (with free beer!).
+Kick off the Fall Meeting with your peers at the opening ice breaker reception and connect with people who specialize in your field during AGU section and focus group events and daily networking breaks.

 3. Discover New and Cutting-Edge Research